 However, for whatever the reason, the investor insisted that his analysis had adequately proven that the tests had not created any nanodiamond.
 He pulled out of the deal and we were back to square one.

 Or maybe square two.
 After all, we had the diamonds and more proof.
 And we had a fierce will to keep going.
 When you know you have something amazing, you find inspiration where you can, even if it’s in pure stubborn will.

 In the struggles and triumphs since those early days, we have learned a great deal.
-We know that there are half a dozen industries who can benefit from nanodiamonds.
+We know that almost every industry can benefit from nanodiamonds.

-The raw byproduct of detonation is an oxide powder containing the nanodiamonds, which we discovered makes a highly effective non-toxic polish.
+The raw byproduct of detonation, which we discovered makes a highly effective non-toxic polish, is an oxide powder containing the nanodiamonds.
 When we extract the nanodiamonds quantum computing can use them as an alternative to trapping ions.
 Best of all, and most personal to us, the nanodiamonds can be used to deliver anti-cancer medications and limit negative side effects to the patients.
 From environmental to high tech to saving lives from cancer.

 Written by K. Miller of The Corvid Pen